 Once you know about the different types of alerts, the next step is to automate handling them as much as possible.
 Not only will it save you time, but it will also eliminate human error and help you to ensure that nothing slips through your hands.

 Imagine that you received an alert about a Flow connecting to an API that wasn’t sanctioned by your organization.
 You could respond to it by immediately turning the Flow in question off and contacting its owner.
 On the other hand, if you see that one of the applications in your environment uses functionality that is soon to be deprecated, you could contact its owner providing them with the details and recommendations.
+Automating these things make it a lot easier to deal with alerts and notifications in SharePoint, Teams and Office365.

 Assuming you get sufficient information from your monitoring solution, you could use Microsoft Flow or Logic Apps to triage and automate handling alerts on your SharePoint applications.